What is the Expectations Theory?

 - Let us calculate using the expectations theory assumption: (1+0.035)*(1+F1) = (1+0.04) ^2

-- Now we calculate for F1 = 4.5%, so in both the scenarios investor will earn average 4% annually.
+- Now we calculate for F1 = 4.5%, so in both the scenarios, investors will earn an average of 4% annually.

 Difference Between Expectations Theory and Preferred Habitat Theory

-- In the preferred habitat theory, the investor prefers short term duration bonds as compared to long term duration bonds, in only the case where long-term bonds pay risk premium an investor will be willing to invest in the same.
+- In the preferred habitat theory, the investor prefers short term duration bonds as compared to long term duration bonds, in only the case where long-term bonds pay a risk premium, an investor will be willing to invest in the same.

-- The major difference between the two would be wherein preferred habitat theory an investor is concerned with the duration and yield while the expectations theory only gives preference to yield.
+- The major difference between the two would be wherein preferred habitat theory, and an investor is concerned with the duration and yield while the expectations theory only gives preference to yield.

 - The theory assumes that long term rates can be predicted by using short term rates, so this excludes the scope of arbitrage in the market.